WHYY’s The Pulse

 Fake Children, Real Rent: The Story of Minnesota’s Largest Tenant Class-action is an hour-long radio documentary I made for the show Catalyst.

 In 2015 an innocuous tenants remedy action was taken against a negligent landlord.
-What should have been a run-of-the-mill settlement turned into something quite more interesting, and to the renters of Minneapolis, much more important.
+What should have been a run-of-the-mill settlement turned into something quite more bigger, and to thousands of renters in Minneapolis, much more important.

 Fake Children, Real Rent: The Story of Minnesota’s Largest Tenant Class-action follows the legal and human story of The Apartment Shop tenants and their landlord Stephen Frenz.
-Perjury, deceit, protests, and cats falling from ceilings … this seemingly boring story about rental licenses is surprisingly thrilling.
+Perjury, deceit, protests, and cats falling from ceilings: this story shows how tenants, activists, and lawyers teamed up to return millions of dollars from illegally rented units to tenants.

 The photo is of tenants leader Venessa Del Campo Chacon with her child. by Steel Brooks www.steelbrooks.com/

-MinneCulture is a program that airs on KFAI 90.3FM in Minneapolis/ St. Paul.
-It focuses on Minnesota history and culture.
-I was able to do a handful of stories for them before I moved out of state.
+MinneCulture is a program that airs on KFAI 90.3FM in Minneapolis / St. Paul.
+Funded by the Legacy grant it focuses on Minnesota history and culture.

-Using body slams and punches to raise money for a women’s shelter centered around Native women and families may sound strange, but it works!
-The Midwest All star Wresting Grand Slam was an incredible evening featuring legendary wrestlers, Native contenders, and quite a bit of money raised for the shelter Women of Nations.
+Using body slams and punches to raise money for a women’s shelter may sound strange, but it works!
+The Wresting Grand Slam, put on by MIdwest All Star, was held for Women of Nations, a women’s shelter that focuses on Native women.
+It featured legendary wrestlers, Native contenders, and members of the Minnesota house.

 In 1896 seven to ten-thousand kids were let out of school for the day to move a house.
 Why?
 It has to do with the founding of Minneapolis, a persistent journalist, and the timeless love of spectacle.